fredySanabria/CoffeeShopChallenge/README.md

 * How Run this App:
   -
-  You will need run ReceiptCreator class.
+  You will need run userInterface.ReceiptCreator class.

 * Documentation:
   -